smarkey/spotkick.NET/README.md

 ** You'll need the port number (dynamically assigned) in order to view the contents in Rider

 ### Migrations
-Spotkick utilises Entity Framework.
+Spotkick uses Entity Framework.

 You can generate a migration (diffs the current model compared with the DB schema):
 ```
 cd src\Spotkick
-dotnet ef migrations add InitialCreate
+dotnet ef migrations add <MigrationScriptName>
 ```

-If you generate a migration script, the application runs your migrations on startup, but you can manually run them using the CLI:
+If you generate a migration script, the application runs them at startup, but you can manually run them using the CLI:
 ```
-dotnet ef database update <date>_InitialCreate
+dotnet ef database update <GeneratedDate>_<MigrationScriptName>
 ```

 # Running